-Systematic Biodiversity Planning Category СВА ESA Other Natural Area ("ONA") No Natural Area Remaining ("NNR") If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan and the conservation management objectives From the Biod (Appendix D) (Aquatic), ESA2 The Water Strue an ESA2.
+Systematic Biodiversity Planning Category СВА ESA Other Natural Area ("ONA") No Natural Area Remaining ("NNR") If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan and the conservation management objectives (Appendix D) (Aquatic), ESA2 The Water Struct an ESA2.
 The proposed rehabilitated fall the pipeline be of and as far away river bed.
-CBA (Aquatic) E Areas in a natu targets, for sp infrastructure, T iversity Overlay the proposed d cture does not fall pipeline, river cr within a CBA (Aqu constructed as far from the river bec Definition: ural condition that ecies, ecosystem he objective is to r Maps from Cap evelopment falls I within a CBA (A ossing and exist uatic) and ESA2.
-I as possible on ex I as possible to ke are required to r os or ecological maintain these are e Farm Mapper within an CBA quatic) but within ing canal to be t is proposed that isting farm roads ep stability of the meet biodiversity processes and eas in a natural or near-natural state, with no further loss of natural habitat.
+CBA (Aquatic) D Areas in a natur targets, for spo the proposed de cture does not fall pipeline, river cre within a CBA (Aqu constructed as far from the river bed Definition: ral condition that ecies, ecosystem Maps from Cape evelopment falls within a CBA (Ad ossing and existi- uatic) and ESA2.
+It as possible on ex as possible to ke are required to r as or ecological naintain these are within an CBA quatic) but within ing canal to be t is proposed that isting farm roads ep stability of the neet biodiversity processes and near-natural state, with no further loss of natural habitat.
 Degraded areas should be rehabilitated.
 Only low-impact, biodiversity-sensitive land uses are appropriate.
 ESA2 Definition: Areas that are not essential for meeting biodiversity targets, but that play an important role in supporting the functioning of PAs or CBAs, and are often vital for delivering ecosystem services.
 The objective is to restore and/or manage these areas to minimize impact on ecological processes and ecological infrastructure functioning, especially soil and water-related services, and to allow for faunal movement.
 Describe the site's CBA/ESA quantitative values (hectares/percentage) in relation to the prevailing level of protection of CBA and ESA (how many hectares / what percentages are formally protected locally and in the province) The water structure will be a temporary impact on ESAs and riparian vegetation as the area is heavily impacted by alien vegetation.
 The pipeline will be a temporary impact, with hardly any impact on CBA or ESA's, since the pipeline is proposed within already disturbed areas.
 The existing weir of which the canal is to be rehabilitated will also not change the status of the area as it is already existing.